-The Company participates in Ardent's contributory benefit plan that is available to employees who meet certain minimum requirements.
+The Company participates in Ardent's contributory benefit plan that is available to eligible employees.
 The plan requires the Company to match 100% of a participant's contributions up to the first 3% of the participant's compensation.
-The Company incurred total contribution costs related to the retirement plan of \$1.1 million for the year ended December 31, 2022.
+The Company incurred total contribution costs related to the retirement plan of \$1.1 million for the year ended December 31, 2023.